ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - Use the `unit` type as a function parameter or return value, when needed -->

-## Non-Function Values

-### Values

-WIP: Rewrite
+## What is a Value

-Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-It essentially has a single statement: the global `let`.
-Programmed computations take place throughout the evaluation of expressions.
-On termination, a value is produced.
-Here are a few examples of expressions, their type, and the resulting values:
+Like most functional programming languages, OCaml is an [expression-oriented](https://en.wikipedia.org/wiki/Expression-oriented_programming_language) programming language.
+That means programs are expressions.
+Actually, almost everything is an expression.
+Computing them produce values, that is the unique mean to do something.
+Here are a few examples of expressions, their type, and the resulting values.
+Some include computation, some don't:
 ```ocaml
 # "Everything has a value, every value has a type";;
 - : string = "Everything is a value, every value has a type"